JacquesBonet/redux-easy2-crud/README.md

 # Redux EASY2 CRUD

-redux-easy2-crud is a library permitting to communicate with a Restful server following the CRUD architecture.
+redux-easy2-crud is a library permitting to communicate with a Restful server following CRUD architecture.

 The avantage of this library is :